Sixth Avenue (between Grant Street and Ross Street)

 New bus shelters being erected at Steel Plaza Station

-PRT’s contractor recently began shelter installation on Sixth Avenue between Grant and Ross Streets (adjacent to Mellon Green) for Steel Plaza PRTX Station.
-After shelter installation is complete, the contactor will reduce the size of the fence and reopen the sidewalk.
+PRT’s contractor recently began shelter installation on Sixth Avenue between Grant and Ross streets (adjacent to Mellon Green) for Steel Plaza PRTX Station.

-When the University Line construction is complete, Steel Plaza Station will have two 60-foot bus shelters with ADA compliant loading zones, new concrete roadway, new expanded sidewalk and new granite curb with accessible ramps.
+Steel Plaza Station will have two 60-foot bus shelters with ADA compliant loading zones, new concrete roadway, expanded sidewalk and granite curbs with accessible ramps.

-Construction fencing is expected to remain in place until the shelters are installed, and station components are tested, which is expected to happen in Summer 2025.
+Construction fencing is expected to remain in place until the shelters are installed, and station components are tested, which is expected to happen by the end of June 2025.

 Get updates in your mailbox